-So, to help you make a smart purchase decision, here’s a selection of 7 quality, comfortable and protective sneakers for diabetes and neuropathy on the market in 2021.
+So, to help you make an intelligent purchase decision, here’s a selection of seven quality, comfortable and protective sneakers for diabetes and neuropathy in 2021.

 Orthofeet offers a selection of 10+ orthopedic sneakers for men living with diabetes and neuropathy foot problems.

-The breathable and moisture-wicking fabric keeps your feet in an healthy environment preventing fungus and bacteria.
+The breathable and moisture-wicking fabric keeps your feet in a healthy environment preventing fungus and bacteria.
 Available in extended widths, Orthofeet Coral sneakers are ideal if you have wider feet or suffer from swollen feet or edema.

 Orthofeet offers a selection of 10+ orthopedic sneakers for women living with diabetes and neuropathy foot problems.

 The 813 V1 Hook & Loop walking shoes are approved and meet all the requirements to qualify as diabetic shoes.
 They’re well cushioned and protective.
-The uppers are adjustable so you’re sure they won’t be too tight and constrict your feet.
+The uppers are adjustable, so you’re sure they won’t be too tight and constrict your feet.

-It’s a good choice for people living with diabetes or neuropathy and looking for comfortable protective sneakers at a reasonable price.
+It’s a good choice for people with diabetes or neuropathy and looking for comfortable protective sneakers at a reasonable price.

 ApexFoot has a selection of 20+ sneakers for diabetes and neuropathy.

 Dr. Comfort Therapeutic shoes are specially designed for people with foot problems related to diabetes and neuropathy.
-The company makes great protective designs to improve blood circulation, provide enhanced comfort and protect your feet.
+The company makes excellent protective designs to improve blood circulation, provide enhanced comfort and protect your feet.

 These Therapeutic Diabetic Athletic shoes are a great choice.
-They do come at a higher price but they’re made with premium quality durable material and really make the difference when it comes to comfort and protection.
+They come at a higher price, but they’re made with premium quality durable material and make the difference in comfort and protection.